spro/simon/README.md

 ## Wildcard domains

-You can use an asterisk "\*" to define a catch-all for a single level; "*.example.dev" will match "hello.example.dev" but not "api.staging.example.dev":
+You can use an asterisk "\*" to define a catch-all / fallback for a single domain level. "*.example.dev" will match "hello.example.dev" but not "api.staging.example.dev":

 ```
 > redis-cli sadd backends:*.example.dev 127.0.0.1:8080